 If Academic Renewal is granted:

-- The student’s cumulative average will start over at 0.00.
+- The student’s cumulative average will start over at 0.00 in academic good standing.

 - All prior courses and grades remain unchanged on the student’s academic record.